Arithmetic geometry of character varieties with regular monodromy: Invariants of Weyl groups on tori

 \begin{defe} The \emph{modulus of $G$}, denoted by $d(G)$, is defined to be the least common multiple of $|\mathrm{Tor}(X/\langle \Psi \rangle)|$, where $\Psi$ ranges over all closed subsystems of $\Phi$. \end{defe}

 One checks that $d(\GL_n)=1$.
 On the other hand, suppose $G$ is (almost) simple and simply connected.
-Then one can show that $d(G)$ equals the least common multiple of coefficients of the highest root and the order of $Z(G)$, cf. \cite{Deriziotis85}.
+Then it is shown in \cite{Deriziotis85} that $d(G)$ equals the least common multiple of coefficients of the highest root and the order of $Z(G)$.
 Thus, we have:

 Note that for types $B_n$, $C_n$, $E_6$, $G_2$ (resp. $D_n$, $E_7$, $E_8$), $d(G)$ is the product of bad primes (resp. twice the product of bad primes) of $G$.

 \begin{prop} Suppose $k=\Fq$, $q\equiv 1 \mod d(G)$, and $X^\vee/\langle \Phi^\vee\rangle$ is free.
 Then for every closed subsystem $\Psi\subseteq \Phi$, the variety $T^{W(\Psi)}$ is polynomial count with counting polynomial